spatie/image/docs/image-manipulations/adding-a-watermark.md

 weight: 8
 ---

 Using the `watermark` method you can easily position and add a watermark.
-By default, it will be placer in the bottom right corner of the image.
+By default, it will be placed in the bottom right corner of the image.

 ```php
 $image->watermark('watermark.png');